 - Line the sides of the baking tin and then mould the base mixture to the bottom of your spring form tin.
 Press the mixture down well with your fingers so that there are no gaps / air-bubbles.
 Put a bit if baking paper on top of the base and weigh it down with something heavy (I used a round container of similar size, filled with sugar).
 Put into the fridge while you make your cheesecake mixture.

-- Chuck in cashews, de-stemmed strawberries, maple syrup and warm agar (not hot, let it cool down a little) mixture into a blender.
-Blend, scraping the sides of the blender from time to time as the set agar likes to stay on those.
+- Chuck maple syrup, de-stemmed strawberries and cashews (in this order) into the blender.
+Blend until smooth.
+Once smooth add activated agar mixture into a blender.
+Blend, scraping the sides of the blender from time to time if needed.
 Adjust the sweetness to taste.
 Blend until completely smooth.

 - As soon as the cheesecake mixture is super smooth, take the spring form tin out of the fridge and pour the cheesecake mixture on top of the set base.
 Make sure you do it very quickly to get a smooth finish as, like I mentioned before, agar sets very quickly.
 Gently hit the filled spring form tin against your work surface a few times to get rid of air pockets/bubbles.